rydmike/rydmike.github.io/README.md

 # RydMike.com a Flutter Site

-This **GitHub Pages** web site with a personal domain linked to it, contains demos and tests of various Flutter projects and repositories linked to Flutter issue reports.
+This **GitHub Pages** web site with a domain linked to it, contains demos and tests of various Flutter projects as well as repositories linked to Flutter issue reports.
 The apps, demos and issue support demos have been published as single page web sites in sub-folders.
 They are presented and linked below for easy access.

 ---

 ## [Flexfold Demo App](http://rydmike.com/demoflexfold)

 Flexfold is a responsive scaffold package for Flutter.
-A live Web demo of an app using the package can be tried [here](http://rydmike.com/demoflexfold).
+A live web demo of an app using the package can be [played with here](http://rydmike.com/demoflexfold).
 It is my intention to open source this demo application as well.

 A key feature of Flexfold is that navigation mode changes are animated.
 ![Animated Flexfold](/assets/FelxfoldDemo01.gif)